Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 With anthropology, it is not a matter of getting the right or wrong answers.
 Instead, it is mainly about how well you argue or defend your conclusion based on all the evidence provided.

-In addition, anthropology typically involves a lot of travel, where students gain practical experience by interacting with people from various cultures and traditions.
+In addition, anthropology typically involves some travel, where students gain practical experience by interacting with people from various cultures and traditions.

-You can get lucrative job opportunities in the government, private sector, education, human resources, marketing, and museum curator, among others.
+You can get lucrative job opportunities in the government, private sector, education, human resources, marketing, museums, etc.

 5. Sociology